 Bavaro Beach guesthouses & Airbnbs

-Even there are several public access points to Bavaro Beach, there aren’t a lot of guesthouses in this area.
+Even there are several Bavaro Beach public access points, there aren’t a lot of guesthouses in this area.
 Most of the accommodation besides all-inclusive resorts are either stunning luxury villas, amazing beachfront apartments or small Airbnb double rooms.
 There are a few small bed and breakfast hotels as well, but they can be counted on one hand.

 Bavaro Beach restaurants and beach clubs